Required Documentation for Undergraduate Applicants

 - Supplementary Application

-- Supplementary Evaluation process (School of the Arts, Media, Performance & Design)
+- School of the Arts, Media, Performance & Design - (accessed through the AMPD website)

 Where to send your documents?
 You can upload your documents through MyFile.
 If you need to send documents via mail, you can click here for the Office of Admission's mailing address and contact information.